-SUNY Cortland offers a wide range of scholarships funded by the Cortland College Foundation, SUNY Cortland Alumni Association, the College and other groups.
-These awards are made possible by the generous donations of alumni, faculty, staff, emeriti, philanthropic groups, corporations and friends of the College.
+SUNY Cortland offers a wide range of scholarships funded by the Cortland College Foundation, SUNY Cortland Alumni Association, the university and other groups.
+These awards are made possible by the generous donations of alumni, faculty, staff, emeriti, philanthropic groups, corporations and friends of the university.

 Each year, SUNY Cortland provides more than $1 million in scholarship assistance to more than 1,000 students.
 The financial aspects of scholarships are governed by rules and regulations administered by the Financial Aid Office.

-New students starting in Fall 2020 can apply
+New students starting in Fall 2021 can apply for endowed scholarship until March 15.

 Students may apply online for select scholarships that are based on academic performance, financial need or other criteria determined by donors.
 Visit the How to Apply page for application instructions.